DucAnhValentinoNguyen/EmailsClassifyingTool/README.md

 # EmailsClassifyingTool
 An intelligent email assistant using Llama helping users automatically classify their incoming emails: The system will identify which emails need immediate attention, which are regular updates, and which are promotions that can wait or be archived.

-The Data
-You'll work with a dataset of various email examples, ranging from urgent business communications to promotional offers.
+The Data: a dataset of various email examples, ranging from urgent business communications to promotional offers.
 Here's a peek at what you'll be working with:

 # Email Classification for NLP Task Prioritization